stem-club-of-america/SCOA/labs/pokemon_organizer/README.md

 1. Determine which of your 3 cards would be a good match for your opponent based on your opponents weaknesses, resistances, and immunities.
 You may not have a perfect fit but you must choose one.

 ### Read in the two files
 I would suggest storing information in a dictionary.
-I would also suggest keeping it simple and only recording information you need such as the name of Pokemon, their first type (Type1), their weaknesses, resistances, and immunities.
-You just need to record enough information to make some type of decision about which Pokemon to play.
+I would also suggest keeping it simple and only recording information you need such as the name of Pokémon, their first type (Type1), their weaknesses, resistances, and immunities.
+You just need to record enough information to make some type of decision about which Pokémon to play.

 #### types.txt
-*types.txt* lists the Pokemon type names, weaknesses, resistances, and immunities.
+*types.txt* lists the Pokémon type names, weaknesses, resistances, and immunities.
 Not all types have each of these though.

 Example
 ```